Clark Lunberry

 The Magazine

-Below are the individual pages from a magazine that was placed on the fourteen benches alongside the Svandemman Pond during the Uppsala installation; this magazine was intended as an historical, conceptual, and personal supplement to the project.
-Tied by a thin wire to each of the benches, all of the magazines were in ziplock bags with a stone placed on top of each of them upon which was written: "Open | Observe | Return."
+What follows are the individual pages from a magazine placed on the fourteen benches alongside the Svandemman Pond (The Swan Pond) during the installation, where the words “DIS | APPEARING | WORLD” were written upon the pond at the center of that city.
+This magazine was intended as a historical and personal supplement to the project.
+Tied by a thin wire to each of the benches, the magazines were in zip lock bags, with a stone placed on top of each of them to keep them in place.

 Day Two: The Parks Crew and Reports of "Debris"